17 Super Weird Mardi Gras Rituals

 Ojen, a licorice-flavored liqueur not unlike absinthe, was the traditional drink of Mardi Gras throughout the 20th century, up to 2009, when production stopped and the final available bottle was sold.
 Per legend, according to The Atlantic, ojen's popularity can be traced back to two men: Paul and Oscar Gelpi, owners of a liquor distribution business who took out an armada of advertisements claiming that ojen was "superior" to absinthe in every way.
 Thankfully, as of January 2016, production of ojen was resumed by the Sazerac Company and is available for purchase in the greater New Orleans market (or by special order).

-The first known instances of the festival’s most notorious practice dates back to 1899 in the French Quarter, allegedly as a way to attract tourists.
-But a century later, the trend became full-blown: According to research in Social Forces, in the early ’90s, nearly 1,200 instances of beads-for-bareness occurred during Mardi Gras.
+The first known instances of the festival's most notorious practice (if you don't know what we're talking about, Google at your own risk) dates back to 1899 in the French Quarter, allegedly as a way to attract tourists.
+But a century later, the trend became full-blown: According to research in Social Forces, in the early '90s, nearly 1,200 instances of beads-for-bareness occurred during Mardi Gras.

 The Krewe of Bacchus, founded in 1968, regularly features A-listers as kings of its parade.
 In recent years, John C. Reilly (2015), Hugh Laurie (2014), and Will Ferrell (2012) have served, but legends like Charlton Heston (1983), Henry Winkler (1977), and Bob Hope (1973) also count themselves as Bacchus alum.

-Right as the clock tolls midnight, a contingent of horse-mounted New Orleans police officers rush into upper Bourbon Street and declare that Ash Wednesday has officially begun—and that Mardi Gras is officially over.
-And for more wild trivia, don’t miss the 50 Crazy Celebrity Facts That You Won’t Believe Are True.
+Every year, right as the clock tolls midnight, a contingent of horse-mounted New Orleans police officers rush into upper Bourbon Street and declare that Ash Wednesday has officially begun—and that Mardi Gras is officially over.